AyalaVirtual/StudentRecords-FrontEnd/README.md

-# Student Records Frontend

-This project is the front end component of a full stack application designed to manage student records.
-The front end is developed using Angular, providing a user-friendly interface to interact with the backend API for performing CRUD operations on student data.
+This project aims to create a user-friendly and intuitive student website interface that interacts with the backend API to perform CRUD operations on student records.
+The website is designed to cater initially to administrators, providing appropriate functionality and views for this role.

 ## Features

+- Full CRUD functionality for managing student records.
+- Clean and organized dashboard interface for administrators.
+- Create new student records with all relevant information fields.
-- View a list of all students
+- View a list of all students with options to edit or delete each record.
-- View details of a specific student
-- Create new student records
-- Update existing student details
+- Display student details in an editable form for updating.
-- Delete student records
+- Ensure administrators have access to all fields when creating or editing student records.